Simhyeon/r4d/docs/modes.md

 $define(unsafe=$some_random_macro())
 $unsafe()
 ===
-% If some_random_macro exists if succeeds.
+% If some_random_macro exists it succeeds.
 If not, if fails.
 ```

 You can configure this behaviour through processor's method with following